JENX-5/StadiumPulse/README.md

 ## 🤖 Generative AI Integration (Core Hackathon Requirement)

-StadiumPulse is fundamentally built around Generative AI, utilizing the **Google GenAI SDK** and the **Gemini 1.5 Flash** model for sub-millisecond, low-latency reasoning.
+StadiumPulse is fundamentally built around Generative AI, utilizing the **Google GenAI SDK** and a configurable Gemini Flash-tier model for structured reasoning over unstructured incident text.
 It goes beyond a simple chatbot wrapper by implementing a fully autonomous Multi-Agent Debate architecture.

 ### Why Generative AI?
 Traditional deterministic systems cannot parse the chaotic, unstructured nature of crowd panic or radio chatter.
-Gemini is used to instantly process unstructured text, understand spatial intent, and negotiate complex logistical deployment plans that a rigid algorithm could never resolve.
+Gemini is used to process unstructured text, understand spatial intent, and negotiate logistical deployment plans that a rigid algorithm could never resolve.

+### Where this actually runs in code
+If you're auditing this repo, this is the fastest way to verify the AI is real and not just a demo prop — follow the call from the SDK all the way to the HTTP request that triggers it:

+1. **The SDK call itself** — `backend/app/core/llm_providers.py`, `GeminiLLMClient._complete()`.
+This is the only place in the codebase that talks to Google's servers (`self._client.aio.models.generate_content(...)`).
+2. **Selected by config** — `build_llm_client()` in the same file, driven by `LLM_PROVIDER=gemini` in `.env`.
+This factory is the single call site every other part of the app goes through; nothing outside it ever imports `GeminiLLMClient` directly (see ADR-0003).
+3. **Wired in once at startup** — `backend/app/core/container.py`'s `Container.llm_client`, injected into every agent.
+4. **Called by each of the 5 agents** — every agent's `_execute()` calls `self._llm.generate_json(...)`, e.g. `agents/implementations/incident_analysis.py`, `resource_coordination.py`, `operational_consensus.py`, `predictive_intelligence.py`, `tournament_memory.py`. `generate_json` (`core/llm_client.py`) enforces strict JSON parsing with one corrective retry.
+5. **Actually triggered, per incident** — `backend/app/services/incident.py`, `IncidentService._run_agent_pipeline()`, on every `POST /api/v1/incidents/`.

+Watch it happen live: `docker compose logs -f backend`, then create an incident (via the dashboard or the `curl` example below) — you'll see `llm_client_built provider=gemini` at startup and each agent's call landing in real time.

 ### The 5-Agent Multi-Agent Pipeline
 Every incident actually runs through all five agents on creation (`IncidentService._run_agent_pipeline`, `backend/app/services/incident.py`) — each stage is independently fault-tolerant with a deterministic, non-LLM fallback if the LLM call fails, so one provider outage degrades a single stage rather than blocking incident intake: